 It's so easy to become paralyzed with the many decisions and choices available to make our homes beautiful.
 If you spend any time at all on Pinterest or Houzz you've experienced the overwhelm of gorgeous trendy wallcolours, floor tiles, headboards, sinks, sectionals, and on and on and on.
 These details certainly make for a beautiful space, but to make a happy home they need to come together in a way that works for how you want to live & feel in your home.

 And so the secret to designing the kind of beautiful home that makes you happy is making it be a reflection of you and your needs.

 Home should be personalized with things you love (and only those you love), that tell your story, that inspire you, and that refresh your soul.
 These may include photos, mementos, favourite colours and patterns, artwork that you love, tools that you use, books that make you want to curl up and read the day away.
-Those kitchen gadgets you picked up on sale but that you never use because you hate cooking, and the painting you're not crazy about but that you hung anyway because it goes with the paint colour in your living room - these are things that will not elicit happiness at home.
+Those kitchen gadgets you picked up on sale but that you never use because you hate cooking, and the artwork you're not crazy about but that you hung anyway because it goes with the paint colour in your living room - these are things that will not elicit happiness at home.

 A happy home should also contain the kinds of spaces and furnishings that practically suit your needs.
 If a Netflix binge is your favourite way to de-stress then a cozy entertainment area with comfy seating is a must.
 You may desire a trendy and beautiful dining room, but if it's not used then how is it making you happy?
 If a bright and inviting home office area will encourage creativity, then turn the barely-used guest room into your own little studio (like I did), filled with light, your favourite colours and a chair and workspace that beckons each morning.